-The challenge many companies face is not knowing how to measure the exact amount of content to publish.
-Companies seem to either publish way too little content (a blog post every 6 months) or way too much content (several blog posts, images and videos per day that aren’t unique, compelling or useful).
-The disadvantage of posting too little content is clear: there’s no reason for Google or visitors to return to your website.
+One question we’re asked frequently is, “How much content should I be creating and posting?”
+We covered how often you should post to your blog in a previous post.
+Very few companies seem to get this right!
+Many businesses seem to either publish too little content (one blog post every 6 months) or way too much content (several blog posts, images and videos per day that aren’t unique, compelling or useful).
+The disadvantage of posting too little content is clear: there’s no reason for Google or visitors to return to your website or social channels.
 However, the disadvantages of posting too much content might not be as clear so let’s take a closer look.

 If your company would like help with managing your internet marketing and deciding exactly what content should be posted to connect with your visitors, ClickFirst Marketing is available to help you get to know your target audience.